JefferyYC/College-Simulator/README.md

 2021/11/14: By Jeffery
 - Fix some minor bugs, unify all four scenes to have the same prefabs.
 - Remaining issue: data persistency.
 Level loader on scene 1 not loading correctly

+2021/11/17: By Jeffery
+- Created new branch with one master scene for all 4 semesters that solves data persistency issue = Added task card pictures to the code base